yariv/InferRPC/README.md

-# SolidRPC Introduction
+# StaticRPC Introduction

-SolidRPC is a TypeScript library that facilitates writing API clients and servers that communicate by a protocol described by a shared schema.
-SolidRPC provides the following benefits:
+StaticRPC is a TypeScript library that facilitates writing API clients and servers that communicate by a protocol described by a shared schema.
+StaticRPC provides the following benefits:

 1. Compile-time type checking of both client and server code.
 2. Run-time validation of requests and responses to ensure they comply with the schema's basic types as well as extended validation rule (e.g. does this string represent a URL?)